How to Develop an Android App: All Points you Should Consider

-If any of these questions have recently crossed your mind, this how-to guide is for you.
+If any of these questions have recently crossed your mind, this how-to guide with Android app development tricks and tips is for you.
+So, let’s start!

-Tekrevol’s developers and business analysts have gone an extra mile while compiling this guide to answer our readers’ common questions, including:
+This also brings us to the fact that Android apps have a lower cost of acquisition because of how vast the user base is.
+TekRevol’s developers and business analysts have gone the extra mile while compiling this guide to answer our readers’ common questions, including:

 - Which features to add to your app,